Timeless are delighted to offer an enigmatic remnant of England's rural past.

 As detectorists ourselves, we can tell you that there is nothing more pleasing than digging up a little bell such as this one and listening to it ring again for the first time in centuries.

-At over 5cm in legnth and professionally cleaned and preserved - this piece of historical England could be yours to own.
+At over 4.5cm in legnth - this enigmatic piece of historical England could be yours to own.

 LARGE POST-MEDIEVAL RUMBLE BELL

 Acquired by Timeless by private sale, 2018.
 Originally discovered in North Norfolk, UK.